 As a staff we endeavour to maintain an awareness of, and to provide for, equal opportunities for all pupils in PSHCE education.
-We aim to take into account cultural background, gender and any special need, both in our teaching attitudes and in the published materials we use with our pupils.
+We aim to take into account cultural background, gender and any special need, both in our teaching attitudes and in the published materials we use with our pupils (See Equality Policy statement and policy for further information).